Unless you’re a full-time writer, one of the most challenging aspects of writing is finding the time to do it.

 Spruce Up Your Workspace

+When people are working to figure out how to write better pieces, they will often neglect their workspace.
+You are a product of your environment, though, and this means that you need to tailor your space to suit your needs.
 Your workspace is everything.
-You are a product of your environment.
-And if your environment is dark or uninspiring, you won’t enjoy it.
+If your environment is dark or uninspiring, you won’t enjoy it.
 And if you don’t enjoy it, you’ll work slowly.

 Work in a space you enjoy being in that allows you to do your absolute best writing.
 Here are some tips: